adikabintang/til/programming/dependency_injection/notes.md

     private TextWriter writer;

     public Client() {
-        // this example is also apply if we use Factory pattern such that
+        // not only "new", but also asking from the factory class
         // this.writer = Factory.getTextWriter(); for example
         this.writer = new TextWriter();
     }